zh250/RevokeSuspiciousCerts/Android/README.md

 which is wiped every time you do a factory reset or flash a factory image.

 This utility doesn't remove any certificates under `/system` and should not cause any trouble when doing OTAs.
-Still, this configuration overrides the certs installed on your system.
-(That's to say, if you remove trust of *Wosign* using this tool, manually installing the CA cert from *Wosign* *DOES NOT* cause the system to see certs issued by Wosign as valid.)
+Instead, this configuration overrides the certs installed on your system.
+(That's to say, if you remove trust of *Wosign* using this tool, manually installing the CA cert from *Wosign* *WILL NOT* make the system regard certs issued by Wosign as valid.)

 On Android, each application can define its own policy of certificate validation.
 An application may define custom methods to accept only some specific certificates (aka pinning, which is also available system-wide), or accept whatever certificate regardless of its issuer (e.g., Twidere).
-Having certs removed with this tool does NOT guarantee that a particular app rejects certificates associated with those.
+Having certs removed with this tool CANNOT guarantee that a particular app rejects certificates associated with those.

 Blacklisting in Android works as follows.
 The CA certs are blacklisted by the SHA1 checksum of their public keys and EE certs the serial number.
-Since serial numbers are only required to be unique for respective certificate authorities, blacklisting serial numbers may accidentally blacklist other *innocent* ones, especially when the serial number is small.
+Since serial numbers are only required to be unique for respective certificate authorities, blacklisting serial numbers may accidentally blacklist other *benign* ones, especially when the serial number is small.

 The certificate blacklisting in Android is probably updated via the Play services,